Flexible-Sector 6DMA Base Station: Modeling and Design: System Model

-We model the locations of users within each angular zone by the two-dimensional (2D) finite homogeneous Poisson point process (FHPPP)\footnote{In this work, we consider the channel inversion based power control to equalize the users' effective channel gains with the BS in each zone/sector, and as a result, our proposed design relies on the average number of users in each zone regardless of their locations in the zone.
-Nevertheless, the results obtained in this paper are also applicable to other (non-uniform) user distributions in each zone provided that the corresponding average numbers of users over angular zones are given.} \cite{haenggi2012stochastic}, denoted by $\mathcal{K}_{z}$ with density $\lambda_{z}$, $\forall z\in\mathcal{Z}$.
-Thus, all users in the cell are denoted by set $\mathcal{K}=\bigcup_{z=1}^{Z }\mathcal{K}_{z}$.
-For analytical convenience, we assume that the number of users in each zone $z$ is given, which corresponds to the average number of users derived from the user point process for that zone $z\in\mathcal{Z}$.
+We characterize the long-term angular traffic load by modeling the user locations in each angular zone as a two-dimensional (2D) finite homogeneous Poisson point process (FHPPP) \cite{haenggi2012stochastic}, denoted by $\mathcal{K}_{z}$ with spatial density $\lambda_{z}$, $\forall z\in\mathcal{Z}$.
+Thus, all users in the cell are denoted by set $\mathcal{K}=\bigcup_{z=1}^{Z }\mathcal{K}_{z}$.\footnote{In this work, we consider the channel inversion based power control to equalize the users' effective channel gains with the BS in each zone/sector, and as a result, our proposed design relies on the average number of users in each zone regardless of their locations in the zone.
+Nevertheless, the results obtained in this paper are also applicable to other (non-uniform) user distributions in each zone provided that the corresponding average numbers of users over angular zones are given.} For analytical convenience, we assume that the number of users in each zone $z$ is given, which corresponds to the average number of users derived from the user point process for that zone $z\in\mathcal{Z}$.

 Let $K_{z}$ and $K$ denote the average number of users in zone $z$ and that in the whole cell, respectively.
 Based on the FHPPP assumption, we have

 and